MicrosoftDocs/ATADocs/ATPDocs/migrate-from-ata-overview.md

 # Advanced Threat Analytics (ATA) to Azure Advanced Threat Protection (Azure ATP)

 > [!NOTE]
 > The final release of ATA is [generally available](https://support.microsoft.com/help/4568997/update-3-for-microsoft-advanced-threat-analytics-1-9).
 ATA will end Mainstream Support on January 12, 2021.
 Extended Support will continue until January 2026.
-Find more information, read [our blog](https://techcommunity.microsoft.com/t5/microsoft-security-and/end-of-mainstream-support-for-advanced-threat-analytics-january/ba-p/1539181).
+For more information, read [our blog](https://techcommunity.microsoft.com/t5/microsoft-security-and/end-of-mainstream-support-for-advanced-threat-analytics-january/ba-p/1539181).

 Use this guide to move from an existing ATA installation to the Azure Advanced Threat Protection (Azure ATP) service.
 The guide explains Azure ATP prerequisites and requirements, and details how to plan and then complete your move.
 Validation steps and tips to take advantage of the latest threat protection and security solutions with Azure ATP after installation are also included.